poojakira/CubeSat-Telemetry-Pipeline-Anomaly-Detection-and-Health-Analytics/README.md

 ## Team Contributions

 > Built as independent graduate research at ASU (2025–2026) to learn ML systems design, MLOps automation, and satellite telemetry pipeline engineering.

 ### Pooja Kiran

-- Designed and implemented the 3‑model anomaly detection ensemble (IsolationForest, autoencoder, LSTM) and the score‑fusion logic that combines their outputs into a single anomaly decision.
+- Designed and implemented the 3-model anomaly detection ensemble (IsolationForest, autoencoder, LSTM) and the score-fusion logic that combines their outputs into a single anomaly decision.
-- Implemented the PyTorch autoencoder and LSTM detectors, including training loops, reconstruction‑error and temporal scoring, and integration with the `AnomalyEngine`.
+- Implemented the PyTorch autoencoder and LSTM detectors, including training loops, reconstruction-error scoring, temporal scoring, and integration with the `AnomalyEngine`.
 - Integrated MLflow for experiment tracking and model artifact logging, so each retrain run persists model versions and metrics for later inspection.
-- Prototyped and tuned the ensemble on simulated telemetry data to achieve stable behaviour across the main injected fault types.
+- Prototyped and tuned the ensemble on simulated telemetry data to achieve stable behavior across the main injected fault types.

 ### Rhutvik Pachghare

-- Implemented the ML orchestrator that fetches the last 500 telemetry points from Firebase, computes rolling-window features, and runs the 3‑model ensemble with MLflow metrics and Firebase alerts.
+- Implemented the ML orchestrator that fetches the last 500 telemetry points from Firebase, computes rolling-window features, and runs the 3-model ensemble with MLflow metrics and Firebase alerts.
-- Built a fault‑injection simulator that generates hardware, corrupted, missing, and delayed packets to stress‑test anomaly detection under realistic telemetry failures.
+- Built a fault-injection simulator that generates hardware, corrupted, missing, and delayed packets to stress-test anomaly detection under realistic telemetry failures.
-- Developed the Streamlit command‑and‑control dashboard surfacing live telemetry, anomaly alerts, system metrics, and MLflow run lineage.
+- Developed the Streamlit command-and-control dashboard surfacing live telemetry, anomaly alerts, system metrics, and MLflow run lineage.
-- Created the `orbit-q` CLI wrapper exposing simulator, orchestrator, dashboard, benchmark, stress‑test, and retrain commands as a single entry point.
+- Created the `orbit-q` CLI wrapper exposing simulator, orchestrator, dashboard, benchmark, stress-test, and retrain commands as a single entry point.
-- Integrated an HMAC‑based security layer for stream authentication with TTL validation and logging to reduce the risk of simple replay or misuse of telemetry endpoints.
+- Integrated an HMAC-based security layer for stream authentication with TTL validation and logging to reduce the risk of simple replay or misuse of telemetry endpoints.

 ---

-**Version:** v1.0 · **License:** MIT · **Status:** Academic project (simulated telemetry), not production‑deployed
+**Version:** v1.0 · **License:** MIT